rspamd/rspamd/doc/markdown/modules/multimap.md

 *  `email:name` - parse header value as email address and extract displayed name from it (`Somebody <user@example.com>` -> `Somebody`)
 * `regexp:/re/` - extracts generic information using the specified regular expression

+URL maps allows another set of filters (by default, url maps are matched using hostname part):

+* `tld` - matches TLD (top level domain) part of urls
+* `full` - matches the complete URL not the hostname
+* `is_phished` - matches hostname but if and only if the URL is phished (e.g. pretended to be from another domain)

 Here are some examples of pre-filter configurations: